The East Hanningfield Curriculum

 We have planned exciting topics which cover knowledge and skills to specifically meet the needs of our East Hanningfield children.

 Scroll down to see the range of school and class topics as well as our overviews of our intent, implementation and impact statements for individual subject and curriculum areas.

 East Hanningfield Curriculum Intent

-At East Hanningfield CE Primary our intention is to enable every pupil to become a successful learner, a confident individual and a responsible citizen.
-We aim to achieve this by providing a stimulating education which nurtures and enables children to develop influenced and supported by Christian values.
-The curriculum celebrates their achievements and challenges them to be the best they can be in all that they do.
+At East Hanningfield CE Primary our intention is to enable every pupil to become a successful learner, a confident individual and a responsible member of the community.
+We aim to achieve this by providing a stimulating education which nurtures, supports and enables all children to shine.
+All our children are valued for who they are.

 Our community to show compassion